FrancescaPeru/project-site/index.md

 ## Purpose

-* Exploring the ArCo knowledge graph to find the two cultural properties.
+* Explore the ArCo knowledge graph to find the two cultural properties.
 * Detect potential gaps in their RDF descriptions.
 * Retrieve useful information using LLMs.
 * Produce new knowledge to enrich ArCo with further details.